zemol/stepik-auto-tests-course/README.md

 practice to the Selenium course on Stepic

-name: Автоматизация тестирования с помощью Selenium и Python
+name: Automation testing with Selenium and Python
 link: https://stepik.org/course/575/syllabus